vectorsigma001/MS-DOS-Commands/COMMANDS.md

  >>you have successfully created the School directory

 #deleting a directory
     rules:
       You cannot be in the directory that you are if you are then type cd..
   Now type dir to view all the directory then type rd space directoryname

 #Changing the drives
   type drivename: enter
   for instance
      type a: enter

-  #copying fuikes
+#copying files
   type
   copy directoryname foldername